nhudinh2103/Databricks-NYC-Taxi/README.md

 ### 🔍 Optimize Transformation Query for Big Dataset (Yellow Taxi)

 Added query optimization techniques (by using BROADCAST join hint and UNION ALL query approach) for better performance and ad-hoc queries on the large Yellow Taxi dataset (1.37B records)

+### 📦 Added Support Iceberg Table Formats

+Extended the project with comprehensive guides for Iceberg table formats.
+We provide detailed instructions for creating and reading Iceberg tables in Azure Databricks environments.

 ## Architecture